 About Sameep Padora & Associates (sP+a)

-sP+a approach is to look to context as a repository of latent resources connecting production process and network’s, appropriating techniques beyond their traditional use while allowing them to evolve and persist not just through preservation but more so through evolution.
+SP+a approach is to look to context as a repository of latent resources connecting the production process and the network, appropriating techniques beyond their traditional use while allowing them to evolve and persist not just through preservation but more so through evolution.

 Other works from Sameep Padora & Associates